There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 candidate (release candidate),

 edge.
-This enables you to engage with users who are willing to test changes, and it helps users decide how close to the leading edge of development they want to be.
+This enables you to engage with users who are willing to test changes, and helps users decide how close to the leading edge of development they want to be.

 By default, snaps are installed from the

 stable channel.
 Versions of snaps from other channels need to be explicitly selected: